 If you have never done this before it can be intimidating, but with a few tips and a plan, it should be lots of fun for you and your children.
 It’s definitely a great field trip opportunity for your family or a group of homeschool families!

-Join OCEANetwork for Apple Pie Day on May 2, 2019!
+The next Apple Pie Day was May 4, 2023.
 This event is hosted by OCEANetwork every other year and is an easy, fun, and educational way to visit your legislators!
-Come together with homeschool families from across Oregon to connect with each other and help educate legislators and the general public on how wonderfully homeschool freedom works.
+Come together with homeschool families from across Oregon to connect with legislators, fellowship with other families, and rally for homeschool freedom!

 Tips for Visiting Your Legislators

 Visiting your legislators doesn’t have to be difficult or awkward.
+You can visit them any year, not just during Apple Pie Day!
 Here are some tips that will help:

 1. Make an appointment to meet with your legislators by calling their offices.
-(Find your legislators and their contact information on the Oregon State Legislature site.)
+(Find their contact information here.)

 2. Ask for a short appointment – 10 to 15 minutes – to visit and share a little about what’s important to your family.